Work permits for employees in Costa Rica: A complete guide for employers [2024]

 Before an employee can live and work in Costa Rica, there are a few steps to follow to comply with local laws.

-Employees must register with the Costa Rica consulate in their home country and apply for a provisional visa to enter the country.
-The provisional visa will allow the employee to enter the country and apply for a temporary residence permit within two months of arrival through Dirección General de Migración y Extranjería.
+Employees must register with the Costa Rican consulate in their home country and apply for a provisional visa to enter the country.
+The provisional visa will allow the employee to enter the country and apply for a temporary residence permit through the Dirección General de Migración y Extranjería.

-• Pay for all related processing fees for visa and work permit applications.
+- Paying for all related processing fees for visa and work permit applications

 The application review will be done following the Costa Rican Ministry of Labor and the CCSS (social security) rules.